Are all Fender-style guitars Partscasters?

 Fender Amps

-Discover the complex world of Fender amps.
-In my opinion, Mike Campbell has cracked it by combining two specific models.
+Explore the complex world of Fender amps.
+In my opinion, Mike Campbell has perfected the sound by combining two specific models.

-All amps discussed include The Champ, Princeton, Deluxe, Vibrolux, Super Reverb, Pro Reverb, Bassman, and Twin Reverb!
+The amps discussed include the Champ, Princeton, Deluxe, Vibrolux, Super Reverb, Pro Reverb, Bassman, and Twin Reverb.

 David Gilmour

-David Gilmour is an English musician, best known as the lead guitarist, primary singer, and one of the main songwriters in the band Pink Floyd.
+David Gilmour is an English musician, best known as the lead guitarist, primary vocalist, and one of the main songwriters for Pink Floyd.